 - Choose materials that are practical as well as aesthetic

-- Adequate lighting is an important element in utility room, especially when you do NOT have adequate provision for windows or good ventilation
+- Adequate lighting is an important element in the utility room, especially when you do NOT have adequate provision for windows or good ventilation

 2. Hang a high-ceiling hanging clothes rack or pipes for hangers